You-Gao/Blog/_fun/2025-04-09-typography.md

 # typography is fun[^1]

 I recently went down the rabbit hole of typography.
-Specifically the formal elements of typography and how it affects branding.
-Questions like why does Nerd font look so "*nerdy*" or why does Comic Sans look so "*goofy*" have been on my ind.
+Specifically, the formal elements of typography and how they affect branding.
+Questions like why does Nerd font look so "*nerdy*" or why does Comic Sans look so "*goofy*" have been on my mind.

 I don't have the answer yet, but I wanted to give context to how I got here.
 As there is a "*language*" to data visualization, I wondered if there was a "*language*" in typography in relation to textual form.

 I made some delightful discoveries.
-The reason why Nerd fonts have been deemed "*nerdy*" is because they are monospace sans serif typefaces.
+The reason why Nerd fonts have been deemed "*nerdy*" is because they are monospace sans-serif typefaces.
 Monospace typefaces have been historically used in coding applications because they allow clear spacing between letters, which heavily affects the readability of a codebase.

 Thus, the description of monospace fonts as "*nerdy*" follows from the historical usage due to how well adapted it was for coders.
 The same can be said of serif's reputation for "*elegance*" or sans-serif's reputation for "*modern*".

 ## my personal favorite fonts

 I didn't make this post to share the history and progression of typography.
-I made this post to share my favorite fonts that I went and found after reading.
+I made this post to share my favorite fonts that I found after reading.
 In no particular order, here they are grouped by typeface family.

 ### sans serif